 K. This means that, for lovers, what they call “falling in love” or “romantic feelings” is really entering into a perception of an underlying affinity between the two.

-E. We should also point out that “John and Mary” experience a brain-chemical, biology-led simulation of this process.
+E. We should also point out that “John and Mary” experience something different, a brain-chemical, biology-led simulation of this process.

 K. The world equates love with pleasure -- pleasure, meaning, bio-stimulation.